Blackboard Introduction for Faculty

 First we will work with you to understand how you have structured your course.
 Your class can meet in one of the instructional rooms in the Christopher Center so that we can present those concepts to the students, answer any questions they have and tell them where to find more help.

-For more information on this service, please contact Blake Soller by email at email@example.com or by phone at x6930
+For more information on this service, please contact the help desk at email@example.com.

 Assistance and Troubleshooting

 Have a question?
-Please contact Blake Soller by email at firstname.lastname@example.org or by phone at x6930.
+Please contact the help desk at firstname.lastname@example.org.